Konstantin-nik/LH_RAG_WORKSHOP_2024/README.md

  1. Make sure you have python3+ installed.
 To check it run `python --version` in your console/terminal.
  If it's not installed download and install python3.11 from [here](https://www.python.org/downloads/).
- 2. Clone this repo to your local directory.
+ 2. Clone this repo to your local directory `git clone git@github.com:Konstantin-nik/LH_RAG_WORKSHOP_2024.git`.
  3. Open this directory (you should be inside the folder 'LH_RAG_WORKSHOP_2024') in terminal/console.
  4. Run `python -m venv .venv` to create virtual enviroment.
  5. Activate virtual enviroment using one of the following commands (instead of '\<venv\>' put '.venv', for example: `source .venv/bin/activate`)